daturkel/doctag/slides/slides.md

 ## Query Parsing

-Executing queries in doctag is a two-step procses.
+Executing queries in doctag is a two-step process.

 First, the boolean.py library parses the query string and creates an expression object that we can interpret programmatically.

 Then doctag recursively performs set operations as it traverses the expression.

+$\land \cup \cap \lor \neg$

 ## Links